bhalerao-aditya007/wildfire-streamlit-demo/README.md

 # 🔥 Wildfire Detection Web App

 A deep learning–based web application that detects the presence of wildfires in images.
-Built using **TensorFlow** and **Streamlit**, this app allows users to upload an image and receive a prediction along with confidence scores.
+Built using **TensorFlow**, this app allows users to upload an image and receive a prediction along with confidence scores.

 ---